Find Teaching Schools

 Private not-for-profit Public vs. Private

 There are 863 full-time undergraduates at AU, and 887 students altogether.
-The school has a student-to-faculty ratio of 12 to 1.
+It takes the average AU undergraduate about 4.2 years to complete their degree.

 #15